 Learn How to Reduce Christmas Stress

-Time Management Strategies to Reduce Christmas Strain
+Time Management Strategies to Reduce Christmas Stress

 For many, the holiday season is the season of stress.
-There are just so many things to do, and limited time to do them in.
+There are just so many things to do and limited time to do them in.
 Working people may feel especially harassed, trying to cram Christmas activities into their already limited "leisure" time.

-If you're one of those people feeling more frazzled than festive, taking the time to use a few time management strategies can really reduce Christmas stress; you'll feel as if you're in control, rather than feeling like you're being driven like one of Santa's reindeer. here are some strategies to reduce the strain.
+If you're one of those people feeling more frazzled than festive, taking the time to use a few time management strategies can really reduce Christmas stress; you'll feel as if you're in control, rather than feeling like you're being driven like one of Santa's reindeer.

 Make a List

-It works for Santa, and it will work for you.
+It works for Santa and it will work for you.
 Divide a page into two columns.
 List the things you have to do to prepare for the holiday season, such as gift shopping, on one side of the page and the things you want to do, such as special holiday baking, on the other side of the page.

 Pick and Choose Your Christmas Activities